The Orbitally Selective Mott Phase in Electron Doped Twisted TMDs: A Possible Realization of the Kondo Lattice Model: Spin Exchange interactions and expected phenomenology

 \section{Spin Exchange interactions and expected phenomenology}

-Inside the OS Mott phase charge fluctuations of the localized specie are quenched and therefore, the relevant inter-specie interactions are spin-exchnage.
+Inside the OSM phase charge fluctuations of the localized species are quenched and therefore, the relevant inter-species interactions are of spin-exchnage type.
 In this section we discuss two such interactions and their possible influence on the magnetic ground state.